svillalobosaliste/combiningsamples_msbbss/README.md

 Sofía Villalobos Aliste (6060714)

 Research repository of thesis manuscript produced between September 2021 and May 2022.
-The repository of public access is also available on Github: https://github.com/svillalobosaliste/master_thesis

 This repository contains all the information regarding the master thesis and internship project at the Centraal Bureau voor de Statstiek "Combining probability and non-probability samples for estimation", of the program Methodology and Statistics for the Behavioural, Biomedical, and Social Sciences, Utrecht University year 2022.